tjzwang/VesselTracing/README.md

       Bins object data in groups based on distance along the vessel and distance away from the vessel.

       Inputs:
           1. Folder containing files with calculated object distances along and away from each blood vessel (Outputs from intensity_distance_analysis_NEW.m)
+          2. Folder containing files with calculated pixels distances of the distance transforms along and away from each blood vessel (Outputs from intensity_distance_analysis_for_volume.m)

      Values:
           1. Max Distance From Vessel (in microns)